ets-labs/python-dependency-injector/docs/providers/singleton.rst

     during the first call).
 Be aware that such behaviour was made with opened eyes and is not a bug.

-    By the way, in such case, :py:class:`Delegate` provider can be useful.
+    By the way, in such case, :py:class:`Delegate` or :py:class:`DelegatedSingleton` provider can be useful
+    .
 It makes possible to inject providers *as is*.
-Please check out full example in *Providers delegation* section.
+Please check out `Singleton providers delegation`_ section.

 Singleton providers resetting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~